noku/rails-run-spec-vscode/README.md

 Also there is an option to run any `file` or `folder` specs from sidebar.
 **Right click** an folder or spec file and choose `Run Specs` option.

+You can also run spec for currently open file, the extension will try to guess the path using Rails convention:

+`app/controllers/test_controller.rb => spec/controllers/test_controller_spec.rb`

 ## Extension Settings

 This extension contributes the following settings: